 Do you mean business with your site? wpEngine costs a bit more but worth the expense with superb customer support, built for WordPress clients.
-Migrate to WP Engine for Free + save 20% off any Personal, Professional, or Business monthly plan with code FreeMoveM.
-Expires 7/31/15.
+New customers get an extra 2 months free hosting on any shared annual plan with WP Engine with code ASEBonus2.
+Expires 8/31/15.

 Yes, we all need to be mobile friendly since people are moving from desktops to doing everything on their phone.
 And, of course, Google says your site won’t show up in searches on mobile devices if it’s not built for mobile.

 Nice article link that explains the differences between Mobile Friendly, Mobile First, Responsive Design, Adaptive Design and Separate Mobile.

 Google has been working to make things easier for people who want to verify a local business on Google but that doesn’t mean it isn’t time consuming and frustrating!
 Add to that, when trying to help a client set up their local business, Google sets up all kinds of roadblocks in an effort to make sure they are communicating with the rightful owner.